Hurricanes Irma & Harvey Hurt the Job Market in September, But Here’s Why You Shouldn’t Panic

 Wiatrowski said data collection rates in both the establishment and household surveys generally were within normal ranges in September, both nationally and in the hurricane-affected states.
 (Employment in retail trade also showed little change over the month.)

-Overall, the unemployment rate decreased by 0.2 percentage point to 4.2 percent in September, and the number of unemployed persons declined by 331,000 to 6.8 million.
+Overall, the unemployment rate decreased by 0.2 percentage points to 4.2 percent in September, and the number of unemployed persons declined by 331,000 to 6.8 million.
 Both measures were down over the year.